AlphaKretin/bastion-bot/README.md

 Thank you to the following users for their work on Bastion:
  - MichaelLawrenceDee: For features including emotes and output display modes.
  - edo9300: For features including multiple languages and improving database loading.
- - Gideon: For hosting the public copy of the bot
+ - Gideon: For hosting the public copy of the bot.
+ - Becasita: For pointing out the Yugipedia API.

 ## Commands
 Bastion's primary purpose is a database of card information.
 Basic knowledge about relevant terms will be assumed in this section and the next.
 Note that Bastion's prefix is customisable - more information on that in the configuration section - this section assumes the default prefix of ".".